ABOUT US

 10.

 In line with our long-term goals, ADO is committed to building an ultramodern Dyslexia Resources Learning Center in Ghana.
-This center will provide a range of dyslexia support services, including assessment, training, mentorship, and research.
-It will also serve as a hub for dyslexia advocacy and awareness in Africa.
-We aim to make this center a model for dyslexia education and support in Africa Our target is to complete the project within the next five years.
-Ask us on how you can support this.
+We aim to make this center a model for dyslexia education and support in Africa.
+Our target is to complete the project within the next three to five years.

 As we continue to grow and develop, we will strive to implement new strategies and initiatives to meet our goals.
 Our initiatives be supplemented by other strategies and activities, such as providing resources to individuals and organizations, offering mentoring and support services, and engaging in collaborative research on more global level.
 Through our comprehensive approach, we are committed to reducing the stigma associated with dyslexia and ensuring that people with dyslexia are given the same opportunities as everyone else.